Sparse Autoencoders Learn Monosemantic Features in Vision-Language Models: Related Work

-\textbf{SAEs for VLMs.} Based on the success of SAEs to interpret features in LLMs, there have been several efforts in applying them to vision and vision-language models.
-Specifically, a popular direction has been to train SAEs on top of the CLIP model activations~\cite{rao2024discover,hugofry2024towards,stevens2025sparse,lim2024sparse} as well as other vision encoders (e.g. DINOv2~\cite{dinov2}).
-Additionally, there has also been interest in interpreting the denoising diffusion models using SAEs~\cite{surkov2024unpacking,cywinski2025saeuron,kim2024textit,kim2025concept}, discovering common concepts across different vision encoders~\cite{thasarathan2025universal}, and applying them on multimodal LLMs~\cite{zhang2024large}.
-Differently, in this work, we focus on a rigorous evaluation framework for SAEs in VLM apart from utilizing SAEs on vision encoders to steer multimodal LLMs.
-Concurrent to our work, \citet{yan2025multi} also investigate monosemanticity of multimodal models, although their study is more focused on the difference between modalities.
-Furthermore their metrics are more limited, as they compare random samples without taking into account activation values.
+\textbf{SAEs for VLMs.} Building on the success of SAEs in interpreting LLMs, researchers have tried applying them to vision and vision-language models, typically on CLIP~\cite{rao2024discover,hugofry2024towards,stevens2025sparse,lim2024sparse} and other vision encoders (e.g. DINOv2~\cite{dinov2}).
+There has also been interest in interpreting the denoising diffusion models~\cite{ddpm} using SAEs~\cite{surkov2024unpacking,cywinski2025saeuron,kim2024textit,kim2025concept}, discovering common concepts across different vision encoders~\cite{thasarathan2025universal}, and applying them on multimodal LLMs~\cite{zhang2024large}.
+Concurrently, monosemanticity of multimodal models has been investigated~\cite{yan2025multi}, although focusing on inter-modality differences.
+Our MS score provides a grounded, quantitative measure of the monosemanticity of individual neurons which is empirically aligned with human perception.
+Overall, we create a rigorous evaluation framework for SAEs in VLMs, as well as demonstrating their use for steering multimodal LLMs.